 For questions regarding application renewal and fees, contact the OMMU at OMMULicenseOperation@flhealth.gov.
 The OMMU mostly responds to emails within 48 hours during normal business hours.

 The marijuana treatment center license is the only marijuana license required to distribute, cultivate, manufacture, process, and dispense marijuana.
-Hence, MMTCs that distribute marijuana do not need any other licenses.
+The only other marijuana business license currently issued in Florida is the marijuana testing license and MTC licensees are not eligible for that.